Healthdirect Free Australian health advice you can count on.

 What is tinnitus?

-People with tinnitus experience sounds that aren’t actually being made around them.
+If you have ringing or other strange noises in your ears, you might have tinnitus.
+People with tinnitus hear sounds that aren’t actually being made around them.

 There are 2 main types of tinnitus:

-In rare cases, people hear noises that seem to come and go at the same time as their heartbeat.
+In some cases, people describe tinnitus that makes the sound of regular pulsations.
 This is known as pulsatile tinnitus.

 What causes tinnitus?

-It is more common in people who have some hearing loss or other ear problem, but it can also occur in people who have normal hearing.
+Tinnitus is more common in people who have some hearing loss or other ear problem.
+But it can also occur in people who have normal hearing.

 Both adults and children can experience tinnitus.
 Older adults are more likely to experience tinnitus because of age-related hearing loss.